CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 `Metadata` and `Data` are gathered together in a `Segment` structure.

-The `org.orekit.files.ccsds.ndm` sub-package defines a single top-level abstract class `NDMFile`, which stands for Navigation Data Message.
-All CCDSD messages extend this top-level abstract class. `NDMfile` is a container for one `Header` and one or more `Segment` objects, depending on the file type (for example `OPMFile` only contains one segment whereas `OEMFile` may contain several segments).
+The `org.orekit.files.ccsds.ndm` sub-package defines a single top-level abstract class `NdmFile`, which stands for Navigation Data Message.
+All CCDSD messages extend this top-level abstract class. `NdmFile` is a container for one `Header` and one or more `Segment` objects, depending on the file type (for example `OpmFile` only contains one segment whereas `OemFile` may contain several segments).

 There are as many sub-packages as there are CCSDS message types, with intermediate sub-packages for each officially published recommendation: